Keizaal/Keizaal/TROUBLESHOOTING.md

 Please note that offical support for modified installations of Keizaal **WILL NOT** be provided.

+### **Savegames are missing after an update.**

+Savegames are linked to each profile, so make sure to select the correct one before launching the game.
+If you don’t, you might not find your saved progress!

 ### "*UI Elementals are being cut off the screen"*

 You probably have a 21:9 monitor; Skyrim's UI is designed only for a 16:9 aspect ratio.
 To fix this, enable all the mods under "Ultrawide Fixes" in Mod Organizer.